justinmk/justinmk.github.io/content/post/2010-08-20-tomato-ipcop.md

 The readme.htm gets you 97% there, but the following notes may save you time:

 - The "reset" button is the INIT button on the bottom of the router unit--recessed, so that a pen/paperclip is needed to push it.
-It is <i>not</i> the button on the top of the unit (the AOSS button).
+It is _not_ the button on the top of the unit (the AOSS button).
-- After you reset the router unit, if you can't ping 192.168.11.1, make sure you plugged the ethernet cable into one of the numbered ports, <i>not</i> the WAN port.
+- After you reset the router unit, if you can't ping 192.168.11.1, make sure you plugged the ethernet cable into one of the numbered ports, _not_ the WAN port.
 (Oops.)
 - On my install of Windows 7 Ultimate (x64), the **tftp** command was not available from the command line, so `whr_install.bat` failed.
 I found tftp in:
   ```
   C:\Windows\winsxs\amd64_microsoft-windows-t..-deployment-package_31bf3856ad364e35_6.1.7600.16385_none_bac291589d407fde\tftp